Koutetsu Yousai Strahl

-Koutetsu Yousai Strahl (鋼鉄要塞 シュトラール, Steel Fortress Strahl) is a horizontal scrolling Shoot 'em up developed by UPL in 1992.
+is a 1992 horizontally scrolling shooter video game developed and published by UPL.
+Released only in Japan by Taito in January 1992, it was the last game to be released by UPL in arcades prior to its closure.
+Hamster Corporation acquired the rights to the game alongside UPL's intellectual property; they released the game outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in July 2020.

 Story

 The game takes place in modern times where a great depression has swept over the world.
 Amidst the depression and its riots of jobless workers, a mad scientist started his plan of world domination.
 Taking command in the titular steel fortress orbiting Earth, the evil doctor Gegeben von Funkeln uses his own robots and mercenaries in a society called the "Eisern Geist" to wreak havoc across the globe until all his demands are met.
 Assisting the attacked and weakened governments, workers across the nations helped develop a series of bombers to use against the forces of Dr. Funkeln and save the world.
 However, after 3 months of the war, the Eisern Geist had destroyed all but one of the bombers.
 The remaining bomber continues the attack on the Eisern Geist and Strahl.